shameenakoodan/InterviewPreperation-Shameena/README.md

     * It can be easily installed
     * It can be used on different platforms
     * It automates all integration work.
-    * It helps in saving time and money over the project lifecycle
+    * It helps in saving time and money over the project lifecycle.
 ## Provisioning
 ### What
 ### How